olga1iubchenko/gitTask/README.md

 ## Verifiaction on build status before commit

 **Create hook**
-*Note:* please follow the steps described above to setup pre-commit hook.
+*Tip:* please follow the steps described above to setup pre-commit hook.

 Please find hook content in [pre-commit-example](https://github.com/olga1iubchenko/gitTask/blob/main/extraTask/hooks/pre-commit-example)

+## Verifiaction of uncommited changes before push
+*Tip:* please follow the steps described above to setup pre-push hook.

+Please find hook content in [pre-push-example](https://github.com/olga1iubchenko/gitTask/blob/main/extraTask/hooks/pre-push-example)

+*Note:* as far as pre-push is a local hook maybe additional restriction in pre-receive hook would be the good idea.
+But task states only this requirenment so implemented only for local.